-This scenario involves steps used to help establish and maintain the security posture of both the device's network credentials and the device itself.
-It includes the capability to download and validate the device's most recent firmware updates, securely integrate with a device intent enforcement mechanism (e.g., Manufacturer Usage Description [MUD] [RFC 8520]), keep the device updated and patched, and establish and maintain the device's network credentials by provisioning X.509 certificates to the device and updating expired network credentials.
-Table 2-6 lists the capabilities that may be demonstrated in this scenario.
+293 This scenario involves steps used to help establish and maintain the security posture of both the device's 294 network credentials and the device itself.
+It includes the capability to download and validate the device's 295 most recent firmware updates, securely integrate with a device communications intent enforcement 296 mechanism (e.g., Manufacturer Usage Description (MUD) [4]), keep the device updated and patched, 297 and establish and maintain the device's network credentials by provisioning X.509 certificates or DPP 298 Connectors to the device and updating expired network credentials.
+Table 2-6 lists the capabilities that 299 may be demonstrated in this scenario.
+None of these capabilities are integral to trusted network-layer 300 onboarding; however, they may be used in conjunction with or subsequent to trusted network-layer 301 onboarding to enhance device and network security.